-LogicMark, Inc. (formerly known as Nxt-ID, Inc.) provides PERS, health communications devices, and IoT technology that creates a connected care platform.
+LogicMark, Inc. provides PERS, health communications devices, and IoT technology that creates a connected care platform.
 The Company's devices provide people with the ability to receive care at home and age independently and to check, manage and monitor a loved one's health and safety remotely.
 The Company's PERS devices incorporate two-way voice communication technology directly in the medical alert pendant providing life-saving technology at a consumer-friendly price point aimed at everyday consumers.
 The Company is focused on modernizing remote monitoring to help people stay safe and live independently longer.
-The PERS technologies are sold through dealers and distributors, as well as through the Veterans Health Administration (VA).
-The Company enjoys a strong base of business with the VA and plans to expand to other government services after being awarded the five-year General Services Administration (GSA) Agreement in 2021.
+The PERS technologies are sold through dealers and distributors, as well as through the Veterans Health Administration (the "VA").
+The Company enjoys a strong base of business with the VA and plans to expand to other government services after being awarded a five-year General Services Administration agreement in 2021.

-Environmental, Social and Governance (ESG)
+Environmental, Social and Governance ("ESG")

-In June 2021, Chia-Lin Simmons was appointed Chief Executive Officer and a member of the Board of Directors.
+In June 2021, Chia-Lin Simmons was appointed Chief Executive Officer and a member of the Board of Directors and in March 2022 was appointed President.
 Ms. Simmons and the Board set out to recognize our ESG responsibilities and create the highest standards for both social and shareholder endeavors.
 We have structured our ESG efforts around three main themes:

-Financial/Policy Reviews & Audits
+Financial/Policy Reviews and Audits

-To protect shareholder interest, the company immediately set about remediating its potential delisting from the NASDAQ stock market.
+To protect shareholder interest, the Company immediately set about remediating its potential delisting from the Nasdaq stock market.
 While the process extended over many months, compliance was successfully regained.
 Ongoing adherence to Nasdaq's governance guidelines is required to remain listed and the Company is using its best efforts to do so.

-Diversity & Equity
+Diversity and Equity

 Making products that serve the neediest and most vulnerable is an example of how our social and shareholder responsibility goals align.
 The Company believes that its core business of providing PERS devices to veterans, the elderly, and our loved ones plays a vital role in making our world more equitable.
-We believe safety, security, and the desire to gracefully age at home are basic needs.
-Offering differing price points for our products also meets the needs of persons in varying socioeconomic situations.
+We believe safety, security, and serving the desire to gracefully age at home are basic needs.
+Offering differing price points for our products, as well as eliminating ongoing monthly fees, also meets the needs of persons in varying socioeconomic situations.

 More than 500,000 of our PERS devices have been deployed, the vast majority to U.S. veterans.
-Our staff has the privilege of serving as ambassadors in the marketplace, taking an average of 150 calls from veterans each day.
-While many of our employees work remotely, volunteerism is encouraged in the communities where we reside.
+Our staff has the privilege of serving as ambassadors in this marketplace, taking an average of 150 calls from veterans each day.
+Many of our employees work remotely and volunteerism is encouraged in the communities where we reside.

-Our CEO has been a champion of diversity and inclusion throughout her career.
-In addition to several new key female and minority employees, we have added a female Board member to the team.
-We will also begin looking at Company diversity and inclusion practices and examine labor standards across our supplier base.
+Our Chief Executive Officer has been a champion of diversity and inclusion throughout her career.
+In addition to hiring new key female and minority employees, we have added another female Board member to the team.
+We will also begin looking at Company diversity and inclusion practices and examining labor standards across our supplier base.